 This is the least invasive type of breast lift, but it also has the most limited results.
 An incision is made around the top crescent of the nipple to improve its position, elevating it for a more youthful aesthetic, and also ensuring the nipples are symmetrical.
 While used less regularly, this is a good technique if the patient is also undergoing breast augmentation.

 You will undergo your Los Angeles breast lift procedure at an accredited outpatient medical facility under either general anesthesia or twilight sedation, depending on what you and the doctor decide is best.
 A breast lift takes approximately 2 hours, but can take longer if performed in conjunction with a breast reduction or breast augmentation.

 Everyone getting a breast lift wants to have the shortest scar, the best quality scar, and the best breast shape possible.
 Sometimes, all three goals are achievable with one lift type, but more often there is some give and take.
 For instance, in most situations a scar that is just around the areola results in the shortest scar, but it is often the widest scar as well with the least ability to project the breast.
 (Even still, it also sometimes gives the best result in some situations.)

 Since Dr. Teitelbaum performs all the different types of mastopexy procedures in conjunction with a breast augmentation, he can help you sort through your options to find what will give you the result you want based on the shape of your breasts.
-If you are looking for exquisite, youth-enhancing results in breast lift, Santa Monica based surgeon Dr. Teitelbaum is among your best choices.
+If you are looking for exquisite, youth-enhancing results in a breast lift, Santa Monica based surgeon Dr. Teitelbaum is among your best choices.

 After your breast reduction in our Santa Monica surgical facility, Dr. Teitelbaum will fit you with a compression garment, which is prescribed to minimize swelling and hasten your recovery.
 While swelling, pain, discomfort and soreness are all to be expected to some degree, the doctor will make sure you are at peace, offering you pain medication as needed and desired.
 After one or two days, you will only need to take a few Tylenol to stay comfortable.